-13. A 12 week consultation on these Regulations ran between 6 November 2014 and 2 February 2015.
+15. The National Independent Safeguarding Board (Wales) Regulations 2015 were subject to a 12 week consultation that ran between 6 November 2014 and 2 February 2015.
 Further details on the consultation process are set out in the Regulatory Impact Assessment in Part 2.
+No further consultation has been undertaken on these Regulations as they simply revoke and remake the National Independent Safeguarding Board (Wales) Regulations 2015.